- 1. Definitions and interpretation

-15.4 Pharma-e shall at all times endeavour to comply with the Data Protection Act 1998 (the “Act”) and the new General Data Protection Regulation (the “Regulation”) which is due to be implemented in the UK on 25 May 2018 in respect of any Personal Data (as defined in section 1 of the Act) Pharma-e receives from the Customer.
+15.4 Pharma-e shall at all times endeavour to comply with the Data Protection Act 2018 (the “Act”) and the Data Protection (Bailiwick of Guernsey) Law 2017 in respect of any Personal Data (as defined in section 1 of the Act) Pharma-e receives from the customer.

 15.6 The Customer has obtained the consent from any patients or other third parties (including without limitation any prescribers) to supply the Personal Data to Pharma-e as set out in clause 15.5 above.

 15.7 The Customer shall have the right to ask Pharma-e not to process its Personal Data and to correct any inaccuracies in such Personal Data.
 The Customer can exercise such rights in accordance with the Regulation by contacting Pharma-e in writing to: Data Protection Officer, Pharma-e Limited, Healthxchange Pharmacy, Albert House, South Esplanade, Guernsey GY1 1AJ.

 16.1 Pharma-e may (without prejudice to any other rights) terminate the Contract by written notice to the Customer: